 \subsubsection{Random Dilated Shapelet Transform (RDST)}

-RDST~\citep{guillaume2022random} is a shapelet-based algorithm that adopts many of the techniques of convolution approaches described in Section~\ref{sec:conv}.
-While traditional shapelet algorithms search for the best shapelets from the train dataset, R-DST takes a different approach by randomly selecting a large number of shapelets from the train data, typically ranging from thousands to tens of thousands, then training a linear RIDGE classifier on features derived from these shapelets.
+The Random Dilated Shapelet Transform (RDST)~\citep{guillaume22rdst} is a shapelet-based algorithm that adopts many of the techniques of convolution approaches described in Section~\ref{sec:conv}.
+While traditional shapelet algorithms search for the best shapelets from the train dataset, RDST takes a different approach by randomly selecting a large number of shapelets from the train data, typically ranging from thousands to tens of thousands, then training a linear Ridge classifier on features derived from these shapelets.